-Where concerns are not raised with the line manager, the Designated Officer being any other manager confidential, to ascertain the area of concern.
+Where concerns are raised with them, they will arrange an initial interview, which will if requested be confidential, to ascertain the area of concern.
 At this stage, the whistleblower will be asked whether they wish their identity to be disclosed and will be reassured about protection from possible reprisals or victimization.
 They will also be asked whether or not they wish to make a written or verbal statement.
 In either case, the designated officer will write a brief summary of the interview, which will be agreed by both parties.